01 of 09

 As Disney's original theme park, and the only one built under Walt Disney's direct supervision, Disneyland Resort is the sentimental favorite of many Disney fans.
 The original park opened in July 1955, and Disneyland celebrated its 60th anniversary in 2015.
 Over the years the theme park has been expanded and renovated a number of times.
 In 2001, a second theme park, Disney California Adventure, opened on the site of Disneyland's original parking lot.

 Across the continent in Florida, Disney World opened in 1971.
 Walt Disney dreamed up the ambitious "Florida Project," but he died 1966 and never saw it open.
 Walt's brother and business partner, Roy Disney, lived to see Disney World open but he died three months later.
 Disney World opened with one theme park and three hotels but has grown over the years to the size of a major city.Continue to 4 of 9 below.

 04 of 09

 Since the Magic Kingdom was based on Disneyland, the two parks are very similar in layout and share some—but not all—of the same attractions.
 Yet even when both parks offer the same ride, there are frequently differences.
 For example, the Splash Mountain and Pirates of the Caribbean attractions at Disneyland are longer and considerably different to the Disney World versions.

 When visiting either park, you enter at the Main Street railroad station and walk down Main Street U.S.A. toward 77-foot-tall Sleeping Beauty Castle at Disneyland or 189-foot-tall Cinderella Castle at the Magic Kingdom.
 At each park, the castle is the main hub, from which you can take paths to Fantasyland, Adventureland, Frontierland, or Tomorrowland.

-Here are four must-do E-ticket Disneyland rides you won't find at Disney World:
+Here are five must-do E-ticket Disneyland rides you won't find at Disney World: